folutade/KnowThatYouAnointed/content/posts/the-party.md

 title = '"Watch the Party Die" or "Die for the Party"'
 +++

+On September 11, 2015, Kendrick Lamar released and Instagram post that featured a photo of a pair of Air Force One shoes and an untitled song.
+This song began with the words "I think it's time to watch the party die" which would lead to it being referred to by the name "Watch the Party Die."

-On September 11, 2015, Kendrick Lamar posted an untitled song exclusively his Instagram account.
-The post come four months after Kendrick released "Not Like Us", the diss track that would eventually win five Grammy Awards including Record of the Year and Song of the Year and lead to Kendrick being almost unanimously declared the winner of the the rap battle with Drake.
+The release of "Watch the Party Die" came four months after Kendrick released "Not Like Us", the diss track that would eventually win five Grammy Awards including Record of the Year and Song of the Year and lead to Kendrick being almost unanimously declared the winner of the the rap battle with Drake.
+The release also came two months before the release of Kendrick's album *GNX*, where Kendrick's animosity against Drake seems to expand to anyone who does not give him the respect that he believes he deserves.

+  * *It used to be fuck that nigga, but now it's plural
+  Fuck everybody, that's on my body
+  My blick first, then God got me
+  ...
+  They like, "Dot big trippin'," I just want what I deserve
+  What bridge they done burnt?
+All of them, it's over with*
+  -"wacced out murals"

+Thematically, "Watch the Party Die" asks a deeply philosphical question: what should we as a society do to humans who perpetrate evil?

 In the second verse of "Watch the Party Die", Kendrick wonders out loud what Christian hip hop artist, Lecrae, would do if he were in Kendrick's shoes.
+In response to this question, Lecrae went on to release a track called "Die for the Party" in which Lecrae also wrestles with questions about how we should respond to human evil.

 ## "Watch the Party Die" by Kendrick Lamar